-Michigan county flips back to Trump, following repair of voting software glitch
+Michigan county flips back to Trump following election software update

 Reliably GOP county had originally swung to Biden.